 Lunchtime Webinar Series

 Join Division staff and special guests for informative webinars on a wide range of topics of interest to the arts and culture community.
-Most webinars will be held on the third Thursday of every month from noon to 1:00 PM.
-There is no charge to participate, and you can register by clicking on the name of the session below.
-For webinars that have already occurred, you may view a video of most sessions by clicking on the name of the session.
+There is no charge to participate, and you may view a video of most prior sessions by clicking on the name of the session.

-Future topics will be announced soon.
-If you have any questions or would like to suggest a topic, please contact Curtis Young at 850.245.6337 or firstname.lastname@example.org
+Future topics will be announced on this page and through social media, etc. If you have any questions or would like to suggest a topic, please contact Curtis Young at 850.245.6337 or email@example.com

 DCA's Arts in Education specialist, Michelle Smith Grindberg, will discuss Florida's teaching artists.
 We'll be joined by the Florida Association of Teaching Artists' Mary J. Kelly, Chair/President & Judy Levine, Co-Chair/Vice President.

 Join us for a replay of our Accessibility session.
 Rachelle Ashmore, the Division of Cultural Affairs Accessibility Coordinator, will discuss the many ways arts & cultural organizations can make their programming more accessible to people to people with differing abilities.
 We'll take questions throughout the session.
 Because this is a replay video, please not that the conference and study mentioned have already occurred.